New Homes in Dorset

 Dorset has continued to see rising house prices in recent years, showing there’s a strong property market across the county.
-There are certainly some homes available in sought-after spots, including high-spec 3 bedroom semis in the Poole suburb of Hamworthy, which are close to Cobb’s Quay Marina and surrounded by Upton Lake, Rock Lea River and Poole Harbour.
+There are certainly some homes available in sought-after spots, including high-spec 2 bed new build house in the Poole suburb of Hamworthy, which are close to Cobb’s Quay Marina and surrounded by Upton Lake, Rock Lea River and Poole Harbour.

-Perhaps you’d like a family home in Wimborne or Canford on the outskirts of Bournemouth, or a 3 bed stone-clad house less than half a mile from the beach in Swanage.
+Perhaps you’d like a family home in Wimborne or Canford on the outskirts of Bournemouth, or a 3 bed new build houses less than half a mile from the beach in Swanage.
 Whatever fits you and your family best, make sure you check with your adviser about offers such as our Part Exchange scheme when you enquire today.

 Whether you're a first time buyer or existing home owner, don't forget to check out our South West property buying guide for more information on buying a home in the South West.